 giving me a gutshot straight draw in addition to the eight or jack scenario.
 The river came

 so I was still in the tournament.
 Not only that, I managed to gradually built my stack back up to more than 3000 chips during the next few rounds of play.
+As is customary on this blog, here's the hand that finally did end my tournament.
+Still in the second level, I held

 under the gun and raised 3.5x to 350.
 The button reraised to something close to my entire chip stack, so I obviously put the rest of my chips in the middle.
 When we turned our cards over the button showed